2022 Detroit Lions season

 The 2022 season was the Detroit Lions' 93rd in the National Football League (NFL), the 21st playing their home games at Ford Field and their second under the head coach/general manager tandem of Dan Campbell and Brad Holmes.

 On March 28, NFL Films and HBO announced that the Lions would be featured in the newest season of Hard Knocks, a show that follows NFL teams through training camp.

-Despite a 1–6 start, the Lions had a mid-season turnaround, winning eight of their next ten games.
+After a 1–6 start, the Lions had a mid-season turnaround, winning eight of their next ten games.
 The Lions finished the season 9–8, improving upon their 3–13–1 record from the previous season.
 This marked their first winning record since 2017.
 The Lions won five out of six divisional games, splitting their season series with the Minnesota Vikings.

-Prior to taking the field in Week 18, the Lions were eliminated from playoff contention for the sixth consecutive season after a Seattle Seahawks win over the Los Angeles Rams.
-While a win would give the Lions the same 9–8 record as the Seahawks, they would lose the playoff spot based on the teams' Week 4 head-to-head meeting, won by the Seahawks.
-The Lions nevertheless defeated the Green Bay Packers in the final game of the NFL regular season to eliminate their NFC North rivals and allow Seattle to claim the final NFC wild card berth.
+Prior to taking the field in Week 18 against the Green Bay Packers, the Lions were eliminated from playoff contention for the sixth consecutive season after the Seattle Seahawks defeated the Los Angeles Rams.
+Despite beating the Packers and having the same 9–8 record as the Seahawks, they lost the playoff spot based on the teams' Week 4 head-to-head meeting, won by the Seahawks.
+Nevertheless, their win simultaneously eliminated their NFC North rival from playoff contention and allowed the Seahawks to claim the final NFC wild card berth.